-That’s when U.S. Attorney General Jeff Sessions issued a memo tossing out an Obama-era policy that gave the marijuana industry a significant degree of shelter from prosecutorial zeal.
+That’s when then-U.S. Attorney General Jeff Sessions issued a memo tossing out the Cole Memorandum, an Obama-era policy that gave the marijuana industry a significant degree of shelter from prosecutorial zeal.
 Instead, Sessions said, future prosecutions should be left to the discretion of individual U.S. attorneys.

-Sessions’ memo, as Joseph Lynyak III, a partner at the law firm Dorsey & Whitney, wrote in an opinion piece for American Banker, “has now significantly increased the risk of prosecution – and if a high-profile criminal action were brought against a bank in this space, it is not hard to envision banks and credit unions fleeing the burgeoning marijuana market.”
+Joseph Lynyak III, a partner at the law firm Dorsey & Whitney, wrote in a Jan.
+23, 2018 opinion piece for American Banker that the memo “has now significantly increased the risk of prosecution – and if a high-profile criminal action were brought against a bank in this space, it is not hard to envision banks and credit unions fleeing the burgeoning marijuana market.”